-The worst time to live in Puerto Vallarta is probably September/October, as this is the biggest risk of hurricanes, although the Bay of Banderas does a pretty good job of sheltering the city.
+The worst time to live in Puerto Vallarta is September/October, as this is the biggest risk of hurricanes, although Banderas Bay does a pretty good job of sheltering the city.

 For more information about each season, check out this guide on the best time to live in Puerto Vallarta.

 What is the cost of living in Puerto Vallarta?

 The cost of living in Puerto Vallarta can be very affordable, especially compared to what you would pay in major North American cities.
 That said, a big part of your monthly expenses will depend on what type of place you get.